zebrunner/carina/docs/execution.md

 [![Carina - Running tests](http://img.youtube.com/vi/QGHCezE-d-I/0.jpg)](https://youtu.be/QGHCezE-d-I)

-There are several options to execute the test: you may run a test suite from Eclipse IDE or initiate test execution from the console using Maven Surefire plugin built into Carina framework.
+There are several options to execute a test: you may run test suite from Eclipse IDE or initiate test execution from the console using Maven Surefire plugin built into Carina framework.

-To run the test suite from Eclipse IDE, just select the required TestNG xml file: Right click > Run As > TestNG suite
+To run test suite from Eclipse IDE, just select the required TestNG xml file: Right click > Run As > TestNG suite

 ![Execution from Eclipse IDE](img/006-Configuration-and-execution.png)